 Electronics is a field of technology that is concerned with the installation, operation, repair, maintenance, calibration, modification and service of electronic circuitry, components and systems.
 Technicians are also trained to diagnose problems arising from electro-mechanical malfunctions and to assist engineers or technologists in preparing prototypes of electronic units or systems.
+Technicians are also trained to diagnose problems arising from electro-mechanical malfunctions and to assist often work as part of a design team in industry under the guidance of engineers or technologists in repairing prototypes of electronic units or systems.
+Systems, determining if prototypes are safe and meet job-specific criteria.

 Student Learning Outcomes